ronitvinocha/ImagesSubRedditViewer/README.md

 # ImagesSubRedditViewer
 /app
-Basic UI to show images from /r/images in a recyclerview Using MVP architecture to get images url asynchronously toggle fullscreen on image on clicking uses internet and read and write storage permissions
+Basic UI to show images from /r/images in a recyclerview Using MVP architecture to get images url asynchronously, toggle fullscreen the image on clicking, uses internet and read and write storage permissions